fawda123/SWMPr/README.md

 This repository contains materials to retrieve, organize, and analyze estuarine monitoring data from the System Wide Monitoring Program (<a href="http://nerrs.noaa.gov/RCDefault.aspx?ID=18">SWMP</a>) implemented by the National Estuarine Research Reserve System (<a href="http://nerrs.noaa.gov/">NERRS</a>).
 SWMP was initiated in 1995 to provide continuous monitoring data at over 300 stations in 28 estuaries across the United States.
 SWMP data are maintained and stored online by the Centralized Data Management Office (CDMO).
 This R package provides several functions to access, prepare, and analyze estuary data from the CDMO.
 More info on the CDMO web services are available <a href="http://cdmo.baruch.sc.edu/webservices.cfm">here</a>.  <b>Your computer's IP address must be registered with the CDMO website to use the data retrieval functions, see contact info in the link.</b>  All other functions can be used after obtaining data from the CDMO, as described below.

 The package has many dependencies, the most important being the SSOAP package for retrieving data from the CDMO using a SOAP client interface.
+The SSOAP package is not required to use the package but is necessary for using specific functions, see below.
 The SSOAP package is currently removed from CRAN but accessible at <a href="http://www.omegahat.org/SSOAP/">http://www.omegahat.org/SSOAP/</a>.
-The SSOAP package can be installed as follows:
+It can be installed as follows:

 ```{r}
 install.packages("SSOAP", repos="http://www.omegahat.org/R", dependencies = T,  type =  "source")